dalps/crobots-vscode/README.md

 * *Diagnostic information*: get compile errors and warnings about your robot in the editor and in the Problems Panel (shortcut: Ctrl+Shift+M)
 * *Rich intrinsic function docs*: get signature and hover help for instrinsic functions

-These features are available as soon as you open a file with the `.r` extension.
+These features are available as soon as you open a file with the `.r` or `.robot` extension.

 ## Dev notes